Updated October 10th, 2021

 Although our website may be accessed outside of Australia, we make no representation that the services comply with the laws of any other country.
 If you use the services from outside Australia, you are solely responsible for ensuring compliance with your local laws.

-You warrant that you will use the website and the services in compliance with your local legislation and the laws of the Commonwealth of Australia.
+You warrant that will use the website and the services in compliance with all applicable federal and state laws and regulations governing Money Service Businesses or Cryptoasset Businesses or Virtual Asset Service Providers or similar applicable regulation of the jurisdiction you are located in and the laws of the Commonwealth of Australia.

 14. Risks associated with dealing with other users